webdriverio/webdriverio/website/docs/accessibility/AxeCore.md

 ---
-id: accessibility
+id: axe-core
-title: Accessibility Testing
+title: Axe Core
 ---

-You can include accessibility tests within your WebdriverIO test suite using the open source accessibility tools [from Deque called Axe](https://www.deque.com/axe/).
-The set-up is very easy, all you need to do is to install the WebdriverIO Axe adapter via:
+You can include accessibility tests within your WebdriverIO test suite using the open-source accessibility tools [from Deque called Axe](https://www.deque.com/axe/).
+The setup is very easy, all you need to do is to install the WebdriverIO Axe adapter via:

 ```bash npm2yarn
 npm install -g @axe-core/webdriverio